SmileFaceStand/SaltyScript/README.md

 - **Launch**: Can Launch a player into the sky.
 - **Pee Loop**: **Most important feature** of the menu, can make a player pee.
 - **Increase Wanted Level**: Can Increase Wanted Level of a player.
-- **Disguise**: Can Disguise yourself as an object (Bush, Tree, Palm Tree, Street Light, Recycle Bin)
+- **Disguise**: Can Disguise yourself as an object (Bush, Tree, Palm Tree, Street Light, Recycle Bin),
 - **Autoload Weapons**: Can automatically load all the weapons everytime you join a new session.

 ## Installation